rindalafayyad17/260-Project/README.md

 We then plotted the average salary vs average living expenses in each city, and the relationship that we got did not surprise us: the higher the living expenses, the higher the salary.

+## WordClouds

+File: WordClouds.Rmd

+First, at the national level, we created a wordcloud for the occupations with salaries higher than the 95th percentile in the 50 cities.
+The wordcloud picture was stored as total.png in the wordcloud folder.

+Then, We would like to investigate whether there is difference among the high-paying jobs in different cities in the USA.
+Thus, we created the wordcloud for the high-paying jobs in different cities.
+The wordcloud pictures were stored in the wordcloud folder, named after the city name. tmp.html is the temporary html file created for converting the interactive wordcloud to a static picture.

+In the tmp_files folders, there are some JavaScript files needed by running the wordcloud2 packages.

 ## Analysis

 File: Analysis.Rmd